WilsonCWong/wilsons-notes/web-development/frameworks/gatsby/GettingStarted.md

 - `gatsby-ssr.js` - Use the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) here if you're using SSR and need to make customizations.

 ### Styling
-There are many ways to style your application with Gatsby (It is React after all!).
+There are many ways to style your components with Gatsby (It is React after all!).
+Below are an example of some ways to approach it.
 #### Global Styles
 Styles can be applied through a global style sheet.
 There are three approaches that can be used.
 ##### Shared Layout Component
-Layout components are essentially reusable parts for common elements on your site.
+Shared layout components are essentially reusable parts for common elements on your site.
 You can use this with a standard CSS file to style your components.

 Create a layout component and an accompanying CSS file like below:
 ```